8 PCOS Symptoms You Need to Know, According to Doctors

 At its heart, polycystic ovary syndrome (PCOS) is a hormonal imbalance.
 Specifically, women with PCOS have higher than normal levels of androgens or male hormones.

 PCOS is usually thought of as a reproductive disorder; it affects 10% of women of childbearing age and usually starts after puberty.
 But some of its effects seem to have little to do with fertility.

-“People can get multiple symptoms for multiple reasons,” says Karen Carlson, MD, assistant professor of obstetrics and gynecology at the University of Nebraska Medical Center.
+“People can get multiple symptoms for multiple reasons,” Karen Carlson, MD, assistant professor of obstetrics and gynecology at the University of Nebraska Medical Center, tells Health.
 “PCOS is a syndrome with a spectrum of symptoms that you can get, but not everybody gets everything.”
 (And, of course, not everyone with some of these common symptoms has PCOS.)